-The following is the transcription of an interview conducted by Manjanigh Collective, our sister organization, with Meytham Al-e-Mahdi about the relationship between the labor movement and the Women, Life, Freedom uprising.
+The following is the transcription of an interview conducted by Manjanigh Collective, our parent organization, with Meytham Al-e-Mahdi about the relationship between the labor movement and the Women, Life, Freedom uprising.

 Meytham is an exiled labor activist.
 He was a labor organizer in the National Steel Co. between 2016 to 2018 and led one of the longest industrial strikes in Iran’s history.